wtnm/fform/documentation.md

 		- [APIOptsType](#apioptstype)
 		- `replace?: boolean` - replace value if true or merge if false (actual for objects and arrays)
 		- `setOneOf?: number` - will try to switch to [oneOf index](#combining-schemas)
-		- `macros?: string` - excute macros
+		- `macros?: string` - executes macros

 - #### `getValue(opts?: getValueOpts)`